-Dutch disease is a concept that describes an economic phenomenon when the rapid development of one sector of the economy (particularly natural resources) and the decline of other sectors lead to the substantial appreciation of the domestic currency.
-Dutch disease is an economic paradox when good news for the economy, such as the discovery of natural resources, results in a negative impact on the country’s economy.
+Dutch disease is a concept that describes an economic phenomenon where the rapid development of one sector of the economy (particularly natural resources) precipitates a decline in other sectors.
+It is also often characterized by substantial appreciation of the domestic currency.
+Dutch disease is a paradoxical situation where good news for one sector of the economy, such as the discovery of natural resources, results in a negative impact on the country’s overall economy.

 Breaking Down the Dutch Disease Phenomenon

-The phenomenon of Dutch disease is commonly attributed to countries whose economies rely heavily on the export of natural resources.
+The phenomenon of Dutch disease commonly occurs in countries whose economies rely heavily on the export of natural resources.
 The paradox contradicts the concept of comparative advantage.
 According to the comparative advantage model, each country should specialize in the industry in which it possesses a comparative advantage over other countries.